ajroach42/ajroach42.github.io/_posts/2018-03-26-hyperzine-hypercard-zine-now-accepting-submissions.md

 Think Powerpoint plus some of the least bad features of the internet plus a really simple and easy to understand method of responding to user inputs and you’ll land somewhere in the neighborhood.
 Hypercard is worth the price of admission.
 I want to keep a compact macintosh in my home specifically for exploring hypercard.

 Hypercard is the best.
 It works as a rapid application prototyping tool, or even as a final destination for your application.
-It’s a pain to get hypercard stacks running on modern computers, but if you’re building internal applications I can’t think of a better platform to do it quickly.
+It’s a pain to get hypercard stacks running on modern computers, but if you’re already set up for it, and you're building something for internal use, I can’t think of a better platform in terms of speed or ease of use.

 ## That sounds like a lot of Hype(rcard)